-Curated multi-week reading + practice journeys.
+Curated day-by-day reading + practice journeys.
 Beginner, athlete, sleep, anxiety.

-A six-week reading and practice path for athletes.
-Foundational science, CO₂ tolerance building, cadence work, and priming.
+A five-day reading and practice path for athletes.
+Map the performance jobs, measure CO₂ and power, then start cadence and priming work.

-A four-week path for people rebuilding sleep — nasal breathing, evening wind-down, and pre-sleep breathwork.
+A four-day learning path for people rebuilding sleep — nasal breathing, evening wind-down, and pre-sleep breathwork.

-A five-week path for people working through chronic or recurring anxiety.
-Physiological sigh drills, extended exhale, and daily coherence.
+A four-day learning path for people working through chronic or recurring anxiety.
+Match tools to states, drill resets, and add daily coherence.

 Related blog posts